ShaneKelly89/IrisDataSet-Project/README.md

 3. Petal Length
 4. Petal Width

+A histogram is a bar graph-like representation of data that buckets a range of outcomes into columns along the x-axis.
+The y-axis represents the number count or percentage of occurrences in the data for each column and can be used to visualize data distributions.
 To help support and describe the histograms, the minimum, maximum, mean, and standard deviation of each variable were also pulled.
 The first step in getting the above information creating a dict containing each the data and its corresponding data.

 ![](Images/dictionary1.png)